sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 <div id='q-learning'><h1> Q-Learning </h1></div>

 Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
 It is a **values-based** learning algorithm.
-Value based algorithms update the value function based on an equation.
+Values-based algorithms update the value function based on an equation.
 Q-learning is an **off-policy** learner, which means it learns the value of the optimal policy independently of the agent’s actions.
 In other words, it converges to optimal policy eventually even if you are acting sub-optimally.
 Q-learning is a **sample-based** q-value iteration method and in it, you Learn $Q(s,a)$ values as you go: